 Upcycled Pallet Smoker

-Of course we had to include a smoker made out of pallets!
+Of course, we had to include a smoker made out of pallets!
 These instructions build a smoker that is fairly large, but it could be adapted to be smaller if need be.
 At the end of the instructions is a 15-minute video that you can follow step by step.
 Just think, that big pile of old pallets could become your next culinary adventure!
-And as a note, make sure that the pallets you choose are not treated wood!
+And as a note, make sure that the pallets or repurposed wood you choose are not treated.

-If you’d rather just repurpose your current grill into a smoker, give this DIY smoker a shot.
+If you’d rather just repurpose your current charcoal grill into a smoker, give this DIY smoker a shot.
 This option is a good choice for people who might not have a huge budget for a new smoker but do have a grill they could convert.

 File Cabinet Smoker